 ATLAS.ti can automatically detect and code each passage of speech in your focus group transcription, so you can quickly and easily recollect each participant's responses and make comparisons.
-ATLAS.ti can also automatically associate multiple codes at a time, so you can take advantage of preparing your focus group data in whichever way you want to.
+ATLAS.ti can also automatically associate multiple codes at a time, so you can take advantage of preparing and analyse your focus group data in whichever way you want to.

 What is a focus group?
 Conducting focus group discussions is a method of data collection whereby data are collected from multiple participants simultaneously.
 Focus groups involve a relatively unstructured but guided discussion focused on a topic of interest.
 The researcher only moderates the debate because the aim is to foster a natural and free-flowing conversation.
 Focus groups are an increasingly popular way to collect data from participants nowadays.
 Although this was initially developed as a social science method and many health researchers used it, it is now rapidly growing.
 It has spread to political research, market research, and more.